Team Wombat Apparel

 HABITAT:

-The Common wombat lives in the temperate regions of southeast Australia and Tasmania.
+The Bare-nosed wombat lives in the temperate regions of southeast Australia and Tasmania.
 Habitat includes woodlands, shrub-lands, heath, coastal regions, and hilly and mountainous regions.
 They seem to prefer wetter, forested, rocky regions that are cooler.
 They also prefer sloping ground for proper burrow drainage.

 A wombat's size compared to a person (picture courtesy of Womland)